daboynb/detect_evil_maid/README.md

 - on diskpart type: list partition (to deect wich one is the third created)
 - on diskpart type: select partition x (where x is the number of the recovery partition grabbed from the command list partition)
 - on diskpart type: delete partition override
-- now if all goes well you'll remain wih only two partitions, c and efi
+- now if all went well you'll remain with only two partitions, c and efi
 - install veracrypt, chose encrypt the windows system partition and complete the setup

 # Install Linux</br>